Our Mission

 Talking Stone

-CRAF is honored to be have been part of the production, and documentation included in the film taken throughout the Californias (Alta and Baja).
+CRAF is honored to have sponsored and been part of the production and documentation in the film and book taken throughout the Californias (Alta and Baja).

 |